VioletRaven/GPT2Summarizer/README.md

 3. Training

-In order to run the training process on a GPU follow the Google Colab Notebook provided as
+In order to run the training process on a GPU follow the Google Colab Notebook provided:

-bash_train_GPT2.ipynb
+**bash_train_GPT2.ipynb**

 Remember to change the Runtime to GPU !

 4. Loading and using the model